Advanced-Computer-Lab-2022/Teen-Titans/README.md

 ![image](https://user-images.githubusercontent.com/54781930/210188345-3aed8ab5-1722-4eab-bd50-fc392806e78f.png)

 ## Features
-Mainly this website provides an easy way to be able to register and learn several courses that the user is interested in remotley from all around the world.
+This website provides an easy way to be able to register and learn several courses that the user is interested in remotley from all around the world.
+The user can find  different types of courses with suitable prices.
-Also, allows admins to perform CRUD operations on a course in a flexible way.
+Also, allows the instructor to perform CRUD operations on a course and on his/her data in a flexible way.

 ## Installation